TwilightWingsStudio/SSE-Legacy/README.md

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

+WARNING: If you will use Visual Studio higher than 2013 then you can encounter bugs.
+Also game compiled in VS 2015 or newer may be network incompatable with game compiled in VS 2013.

 Do not use spaces, cyrillic letters or special symbols such as ()+/[]' in the path to the solution.
 If you use described before symbols you will have building errors because Visual Studio can not correctly operate with these symbols.
 But you can use dash - and underscore _ symbols!

 Once you've installed Visual Studio and (optionally) DirectX8 SDK, you should open Visual Studio Developer Console and run msvcbuild.bat(located in `/Sources/luajit/src`) to build luajit library.